 a.
 Established in 2014, this Scholarship has been generously funded by a donor to support the area of aeronautical and/or aerospace engineering in the Faculty of Engineering at the University of Sydney.

+III. achieve a minimum ATAR of 95 in the NSW HSC or equivalent, and

 c.
-Applicants must achieve a minimum ATAR of 95 in the NSW HSE or equivalent.

-d.
-In the event that a commencing student is not identified, those enrolled in their first year of the Bachelor of Engineering (Aeronautical or Aerospace Engineering) may apply.
+In the event that a commencing student is not identified, applications will be opened to students enrolled in their first year of the Bachelor of Engineering (Aeronautical or Aerospace Engineering).

 a.
 The Scholarship will be awarded on the basis of:

 b.
-The Scholarship will be awarded on the nomination of a selection committee consisting of the Associate Dean (Education), or their nominee and at least one academic from the School of Aerospace, Mechanical and Mechatronic Engineering as nominated by the Head of School.
+The Scholarship will be awarded on the nomination of a selection committee consisting of the Associate Dean, Education, Faculty of Engineering, or their nominated delegate, and at least one academic staff member from the School of Aerospace, Mechanical and Mechatronic Engineering as nominated by the Head of School.

 a.
-The Scholarship is valued at $6,000 per annum and is tenable for up to four years.
+The Scholarship is valued at $6,000 per annum and is tenable for up to 4 years.

 c.
-Deferral of the Scholarship is not permitted without the prior permission of the Associate Dean (Education), or their nominee and it is not transferable to another University school, faculty or university.
+Deferral of the Scholarship is not permitted without the prior permission of the Associate Dean, Education, or their nominee, and it is not transferable to another school, faculty or university.

 a.
 To continue receipt of the Scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 65 each semester.